zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Inventory” (inventory) refers to things that your company makes that you have in your offices or somewhere waiting to be sold.
 “Inve ntory” refers to products that are being stored, that are being kept somewhere unt il they are sold.
 A “surplus” (surplus) is more than what you need.
 It’s extra.
 A  “huge surplus in inventory,” then, refers to lots of products that your company has made that you don’t need or that you can’t sell.

 Kareem says, “When we were rolled out this new prod uct, we hoped it would catch on and it has.”
 The phrasal verb “to roll (ro ll) out” means to start selling something or start offering something for people to  buy.
 The phrasal verb “to catch (catch) on” means to become popular.
 Kareem s ays that they rolled out their new product and it, in fact, “caught on.”
 Not ice “caught” is the past tense of “catch.”
 So the product “caught on.”
 “Are we going to sit on our hands and do nothing?”
 Kareem asks.
 The expression “to sit on your hands” means to take no action, to do nothing.
 It’s somewhat repetitive for Kareem to say “sit on our hands and do nothing.”
-“To sit on your hands” is an expression that means to do nothing, t o take no action.
+“To sit on your hands” is an expression that means to do nothing, to take no action.
 Valerie says, “I guess you’re right.”
 Now she agrees with K areem.
 “Should we increase production by 10 percent?”

 Kareem says, “Ten percent?
 We’re doubling productio n.”
 “To double” (double) is to do twice as much of something, to increase the a mount by 100 percent.
 Valerie thought they should increase production by 10 percent.
 Kareem says, “No, we should double it.”
 Valerie can’t believe wh at Kareem is saying.
 She says, “Are you crazy?”
 Kareem responds with an old expres sion, “Crazy like a fox” (fox).